 What is Seasonality?

 Seasonality in a time series is a pattern that tends to repeat from year to year.
-As opposed to Cyclicality, which is usually of a shorter time period (weekly, monthly etc.), seasonality is mostly linked with seasonal changes and can be observed on a yearly basis.
+As opposed to Cyclicality, which is usually of a shorter time period (weekly, monthly, etc.).
+It is mostly linked with seasonal changes and can be observed yearly.

 Example of Seasonality:

 One example is monthly sales data for a retailer.
 Because sales data varies typically according to the calendar, we might expect this month’s sales (x) to be related to last year’s same month (𝑥𝑡−12).
-Specific examples of seasonality relate to increases that occur at only certain times of the year. ϒ.
+Specific examples of seasonality relate to increases occurring only at certain times of the year. ϒ.